hansemro/hyakvnc/README.md

   - source port to `AAAA`
   - destination to `127.0.0.1:BBBB`

-Press `Add`, then connect to Klone as normal.
-Keep this window open as it maintains a connection to the VNC session running on Klone.
+Press `Add`, then connect to Klone as normal. **Keep the terminal window open** as it maintains a connection to the VNC session running on Klone.

 4. Connect to the VNC session at instructed address (in this example:
    `localhost:AAAA`)